WVURAIL/dspira/tools/lesson-audit-2026-09-26.md

 - Seven applications and all 29 teaching flowgraphs generated and passed Python syntax checks with GNU Radio 3.10.9.2.
 - Eighteen software-only teaching examples ran briefly with an offscreen Qt display.
 The moving-average hierarchy was generated without a preexisting user cache.
 - DSPIRA built and installed into an isolated prefix.
 Imports and all 36 generation checks passed using that installation.
-- Twelve processing-block tests pass, including finite CSV/HDF5 recording and calibration batching.
+- Twelve block regression tests and eleven original block checks pass, including finite CSV/HDF5 recording and calibration batching.
 Thirty pointing-parser cases and two end-to-end processing tests pass.
 - The velocity-curve and interferometry notebooks executed all ten code cells.
-Five figure scripts produced their PNGs.
+The figure generator produced all five PNGs.
 - All 19 IQ example code cells executed.
 Numerical checks recover the expected ±20 MHz tones and increased image leakage with gain imbalance.
 - A finite FM test recovered a 1 kHz input at 999.88 Hz after the corrected conversion to 48 kHz audio.
 - Current-site mobile overflow and text-contrast checks pass.
 Search/history, math formatting, asset compatibility, and redirect tests pass.
 Browser checks confirm FM equations render and search handles matches, no matches, and clearing.